-In summary, there is a current shortage of physicians in Texas and this shortage will continue to increase through 2032.
-Current projections for medical education enrollment indicate that the state's medical education system will not create a supply of physicians that will meet projected demand.
+In summary, there is a current shortage of physicians in Texas and this shortage will increase through 2032.
+Current projections for medical education enrollment indicate that the state's medical education system will not create a supply of physicians that can meet projected demand.

-1. Introduction
+1.Introduction

-Senate Bill 18, 84th Legislature, Regular Session, 2015, added Texas Health and Safety Code, Section 105.009.
-This section requires the Health Professions Resource Center (HPRC) at the Texas Department of State Health Services (DSHS) conduct research identifying those specialties and subspecialties in the state that are at critical shortage levels, the overall supply of physicians in the state, and the ability of the state's GME system to meet the current and future health care needs of the state.
+Senate Bill 18, 84th Legislature, Regular Session, 2015, added Section 105.009 to the Texas Health and Safety Code.
+Section 105.009 requires that the Health Professions Resource Center (HPRC) at the Texas DSHS conduct research identifying those specialties and subspecialties in the state that are at critical shortage levels, the overall supply of physicians in the state, and the ability of the state's GME system to meet the current and future health care needs of the state.
 By May 1 of even-numbered years, the Statewide Health Coordinating Council is required to report the results of research conducted by HPRC to the Legislative Budget Board, the Texas Higher Education Coordinating Board, the Office of the Governor, and the standing committees of each house of the legislature with primary jurisdiction over state finance or appropriations.
 This report is in fulfillment of the requirements in Section 105.009 and is an update to the Texas Physicians Supply and Demand Projections, 2018 - 2032 report for primary care physicians and psychiatrists.
-DSHS is submitting this report on behalf of the Statewide Health Coordinating Council.

-This report assesses physician shortages in Texas by examining the number of medical education graduates by specialty for 2021 through 2032.
-The primary focus in this report is on primary care physicians (PCPs) and psychiatrists.
-These projections are based on health workforce modeling created by IHS Markit, a consulting firm that has previously generated workforce models for the U.S. Health
+This report assesses physician shortages in Texas by examining the number of medical education graduates by specialty 2021 through 2032.
+These projections are based on the Health Workforce Model created by IHS Markit, a consulting firm that has previously conducted health care workforce modeling for the Health Resources and Services Administration, $^{\rm 1}$ the Association of American Medical Colleges, $^{\rm 2}$ and DSHS. $^{\rm 3,4,5}$

-'''

-Resources and Services Administration, the AAMC, and DSHS.

-'''

-This report includes an overview of the methodology for the supply and demand models used for the projections in this report and discusses the strengths and limitations of these projections.
-The report also includes data on medical education graduates and 35 physician specialties statewide from 2000 through 2019 and provides projections to fulfill the estimated demand for physicians by 2032.
-These projections provide the number of either undergraduate medical education (UME) or graduate medical education slots (GME) that would need to be added year over year to meet the projected deficits for primary care and psychiatric specialties Appendix B provides tables on physicians' medical education and choice of specialties.
+This report is organized into four sections beginning with a brief introduction and the background and objectives of this report.
+Section 3 describes the methodology for the supply and demand models used for the projections in this report and discusses the strengths and limitations of these projections, presents data on medical education graduates and 35 physician specialty distribution statewide from 2000 through 2019, and provides projections on the number of additional medical graduates needed to fulfill projected supply.
+Section 4 provides report conclusions.

+An appendix appears at the end of this report.
+Appendix A provides tables on physicians' medical education and choice of specialties.

 1 U.S. Department of Health and Human Services, Health Resources and Services Administration, Bureau of Health Workforce, National Center for Health Workforce Analysis.
 National and Regional Projections of Supply and Demand for Primary Care Practitioners: 2013-2025. https://bhw.hrsa.gov/sites/default/files/bhw/health-workforce-analysis/researc h/projections/primary-care-national-projections2013-2025.pdf.
 Published November 2016.
-Accessed January 28, 2022.
+Accessed January 28, 2020.